 - Use IV drugs

-- Are in contact with infected individuals
+- Are in contact with infected people

 - Are from a country where TB is common, such as several countries in Latin America, Africa and Asia